 Academic theory is abstract, based on the logic of language and thinking, whereas narratives link closely to life, persons, drives and desires - and drama.
+The Computer Clubhouse learning principles is a powerful example of epic learning.

-The Computer Clubhouse learning environments are powerful example of epic learning.
+The creative use of media all along the epic learning process offers a strong story-telling dimension: you use different media and expression forms, not only to work with knowledge and information or content, but to tell the story of the learning drama itself, including the story of yourself.

-The creative use of media all along the epic learning process offers a strong story-telling dimension: you use different media and expression forms, not only to work with knowledge and information or content, but to tell the story of the learning drama itself, including the story of yourself and how you changed.
 This strongly supports the dramatic and creative dimension of learning.